zhh0998/Graph/README.md

 - Deep Learning for Networks

 **Dynamic Network**
-Networks are dynamic in nature
+> networks are dynamic in nature
-- New(old) nodes are added(deleted)
-> New users, products, etc
-- The edges between nodes evolve over time
-> Users add or delete friends in social networks, or neurons establish new connections in brain networks
+> changes are smooth

 ## 图算法